Family Tree Software Comparison

 This information is supplied by softwareselection.org

-therefore you will get an
+therefore you will get an independent

-available for genealogy.
 Whether you are just beginning your family history or a professional

-genealogist we hope that the reviews on this
+genealogist we hope that the reviews on this site will help you make an

-My History is not aligned to any particular manufacturer and not all the software has to be paid
+aligned to any particular manufacturer and not all the software has to be paid

 for.
 The reviews include software that is freely available

 or websites with online

 that may be purchased for use on your own computer.